ziyadzulfikar/Stendroid/server/README.md

 - Never commit your `.env` file to version control
 - Use different JWT secrets for development and production
 - Consider rotating your JWT secret periodically
+- In production, make sure to set proper CORS origins to prevent unauthorized access

 ## Database Schema Overview